Professor Kevin Keasey

 Research and PhD Supervision

-Kevin is the author of 14 books, etc. and a large number of articles in leading international journals such as JAE, JFQA, JMCB, JCF, AOS, EJ, etc. Recent selected articles include:
+The above research recognition is based on 14 books, etc. across a range of subjects and a large number of articles in leading international journals such as JAE, JFQA, JMCB, JCF, AOS, EJ, etc. Recent selected articles include:

 - ‘CEO Turnover in Large Banks: Does Tail Risk Matter?’, Journal of Accounting and Economics, 2017, 64, 37-55, (with A. Srivastav, F. Vallascas and S. Mollah).